matomo-org/developer-documentation/docs/4.x/updates-aka-migrations.md

 3. In the `core/Updates` folder there will now be a new Update with the version you bumped Version.php to.
 Fill it with the update logic you need.

+## How Updates Are Run

+On every request Matomo will check if the current version of Matomo (stored in the `version_core` option) is less than the version hardcoded in Version.php.
+If this is true, then the code was updated, but not the database.
+This triggers the database update workflow.

+The update workflow looks for every update file in the `Updates` folder that has a version greater than the current version and less than or equal to the version in Version.php (using `version_compare()`).
+It runs each in order, one after the other.
+Once done, the `version_core` option is updated.

+The updater will also automatically make changes to tracking dimensions if their definition changes.

 ## Differences with the Migration pattern

 Some of this may sound familiar to you if you're aware of the Migration pattern.
 If so, you'll also note there